RocketChat/docs-old/administrator-guides/retention-policies/README.md

 Retention policies have two levels, global policies (enforced everywhere) and per-channel policies (enforced in specific channels).

+To turn on retention policies, switch `Enabled` to `True`.

+> Hint: If you wish to use per-channel policies but not use a global policy, switch all three `Applies to` switches to `False`, but switch `Enabled` to `True`.

 ### Global policies

 > __Watch out!__ Tweaking these settings without utmost care can destroy __all message history__.
 Please read this entire section __before__ turning the feature on.

-You can find the settings for this feature in `Retention Policy` in the admin panel.
+You can find the settings for this feature in `Retention Policy` in the admin panel, under section `Global Policy`.

-To turn on the global policy, switch `Enabled` to `True`.

 The policy is split up in three parts, a policy for all channels, for all private groups and for all direct messages.
 Each type has two options: